 To report a situation or incident, your first line of support is to report the incident to your Program Leader (Remotes) or your People Operations representative (staff) who will support and assist you in lodging a report with Cura, our third-party HR consultants.

 For Remotes who are not comfortable reporting to their first line of support, your second option is to reach out to your Programs Team Manager.
-For staff, your second option is to reach out to Jeremy Payne, Remote Year’s Vice President of People Operations.
+For staff, your second option is to reach out to Casey Carr-Jones, Remote Year’s Director of People Operations.
 These people have been trained on The Code of Conduct, as well as the appropriate escalation procedures.

 Finally, if you are not comfortable with the options above, Remotes and staff may submit a report through the Helpline at any time via this link.